giorgiomondauto/NLP/README.md

 ## Transformer Architecture

 ### Introduction
-Transformers are a type of Neural Network Architecture and they were developed to solve the problem of neural machine translation: any tasks that transforms an input sequence to an output sequence (e.g. speech recognition, text - to - speech transformation, etc.)
+Transformers are a type of Neural Network Architecture and they were developed to solve the problem of neural machine translation: any task that transforms an input sequence to an output sequence (e.g. speech recognition, text - to - speech transformation, etc.)

 For models to perform neural machine translation, it is necessary to have some sort of memory.
 For example let’s say that we are translating the following sentence to another language (French):